 The academies programme also includes what are known as Free Schools.
-Free schools are actual new state schools, which operate in law, as academies.
+Free schools are actual whole new state schools, which operate in law, as academies.

 The first Free Schools opened in September 2011.
 They are state funded, non-profit making, all-ability primary or secondary schools.
 Free schools are typically set up in response to demands from specific groups of local parents for better educational provision within their local community.